A Second Opinion "Leap of Faith" With No Regrets: Helen’s Story

-In late October 2007, a few weeks after meeting Dr. Shaha, Helen underwent surgery at Memorial Sloan Kettering.
+In late October 2007, a few weeks after meeting Dr. Shaha, Helen underwent surgery at MSK.
 “I came home on Halloween with my own Frankenstein scar!”
 Helen jokes.
 About a week after her operation, she had a follow-up appointment with Dr. Shaha and met with Dr. Tuttle for the first time.
-Based upon the results of surgery and the pathology report, her doctors did not feel that radioactive iodine was necessary, but Dr. Tuttle started Helen on thyroid hormone therapy to replace the hormones that the thyroid normally makes and to decrease the risk of recurrence.
+Based on the results of the surgery and the pathology report, her doctors did not feel that radioactive iodine was necessary, but Dr. Tuttle started Helen on thyroid hormone therapy to replace the hormones that the thyroid normally makes and to decrease the risk of recurrence.

-In the months that have followed, Helen’s recovery from surgery has gone well and she has become used to the hormone medication.
+In the months that followed, Helen’s recovery from surgery went well, and she got used to the hormone medication.
 “I’ve been able to more or less maintain my daily activities with only slight modifications,” she reports.
-Helen has resumed her full-time job as a pharmaceutical representative, and she and her family enjoyed a weeklong vacation to the Grand Canyon in April, 2008.
+Helen resumed her full-time job as a pharmaceutical representative, and she and her family enjoyed a weeklong vacation to the Grand Canyon in April 2008.

 One of the biggest surprises for Helen has been the positive attention her scar receives from the people around her.
 “When Dr. Shaha told me about the incision he was going to make, he said that I should ’wear it with pride’ — meaning that I didn’t have to be bashful,” says Helen, touching her neck lovingly.
 “I find that I hardly wear necklaces anymore.
 I’m not afraid to show my scar and I don’t try to hide it.
 I’m not embarrassed by it.
 This is where I am, this is what I’ve been through, and if I can help anyone else by them noticing it, then that’s good.”